wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/3-enable-data-security.md

-A user profile is a collection of configurations that the user or administrator made and that represent the state of a system.
+A user profile is a collection of configurations that the user or administrator made to represent the state of a system.
 Various system components bind to a user's profile.
 These components include applications, registry entries, and other customized entries.

 Windows 10 offers several types of user profiles.
 The following table describes the four traditional types of Windows profiles.